What Are USDA Loans, and Am I Eligible for One?

 Content was accurate at the time of publication.

-The USDA loan map is an interactive resource for people interested in buying a home using a loan backed by the U.S. Department of Agriculture (USDA).
-USDA loans offer accessible financing to low- and moderate-income borrowers, but the home has to be in an eligible area.
-The USDA loan map makes it simple to find out if a home or area you are interested in falls into the areas designated as eligible by the USDA.
+The USDA loan map makes it simple to check if a specific home or area is compatible with a mortgage backed by the U.S. Department of Agriculture (USDA).
+USDA loans offer accessible financing to low- and moderate-income borrowers, but the home must be in an eligible area.
+The eligibility map is interactive, allowing you to look up whether a county, neighborhood or exact address is USDA-eligible.

-The USDA loan map, also known as the USDA eligibility map, offers house hunters a way to determine where you can finance homes with a USDA loan.
-Since USDA loans are limited to homes located in areas that meet the USDA’s definition of a rural location, one of the first steps to applying for a USDA loan is to see if the neighborhood where you want to buy a home qualifies as rural.
+The USDA eligibility map is an online tool that helps you determine where you can finance a home with a USDA loan.
+Since USDA loans are limited to homes located in areas that meet the USDA’s definition of a rural location, one of the first steps to applying for a USDA loan is to see if your desired area qualifies as rural.

-If you’ve been looking at houses already and have a specific home in mind, you can use the USDA loan map to check that address.
-It will tell you whether USDA financing is an option.
+If you already have a specific home in mind, you can use the USDA loan map to check that address.

-However, keep in mind that if a property is in an area designated as rural on the USDA loan map, that doesn’t guarantee that you’ll be able to finance it with a USDA loan.
-You’ll still have to submit a loan application to determine your eligibility for a loan based on your financial situation.
+However, just because a property is in an area designated as rural on the USDA loan map, it doesn’t guarantee that you’ll be able to finance it with a USDA loan.
+You’ll still have to apply for a loan to determine your personal eligibility based on your financial situation.

-The USDA offers a few separate interactive tools to help you assess whether a USDA loan could work for someone with your income.
+The USDA offers other interactive tools, including some that help you assess whether a USDA loan could work for someone with your income.

-“Property eligibility” may not be a familiar term, even if you’ve purchased a home in the past, but it’s relatively simple: property eligibility requirements are limitations on which properties can be financed with a USDA loan.
-Because the USDA loan program is designed to improve access to affordable homeownership in rural areas, it has more specific requirements about the properties it will finance than the average loan program.
-Here are some of the main eligibility requirements for properties purchased using USDA loans.
+“Property eligibility” may not be a familiar term, even if you’ve purchased a home in the past.
+However, it’s relatively simple: Property eligibility requirements are limitations on which properties can be financed with a USDA loan.

 What qualifies as a designated rural area?